'Another Pedestrian Hit': Listen To The Dramatic N.Y. Attack Dispatch Audio

 (NPR obtained this audio via Broadcastify)

 First, around 3:07 p.m.
-ET the dispatcher mentions pedestrians hit at West St. and Chambers St.:
+ET the dispatcher mentions pedestrians hit at West Street and Chambers Street:

 "Pedestrian hit"

-Then, about a minute later, reports of "shots fired," and talk of sending additional units to West St. and Chambers St. The suspect's weapons were later said to be a paintball gun and a pellet gun.
+Then, about a minute later, reports of "shots fired," and talk of sending additional units to West Street and Chambers.
+The suspect's weapons were later said to be a paintball gun and a pellet gun.

-"Shots Fired"
+"Shots fired"

 About a minute after that, the dispatcher asks for the condition on the scene:

-"Multiple buses"
+"Need multiple buses"

 There's more back-and-forth, often repetitive, for about a minute between the dispatcher and officers on the scene.
-Expressing some anger at the dispatcher, someone jumps in and advises "no further transmissions," directing people to get ambulances, a patrol supervisor and to "stop questioning the units, get them some back up":
+Expressing some anger at the dispatcher, someone jumps in and advises "no further transmissions," directing people to get ambulances, a patrol supervisor and to "stop questioning the units, get them some backup":

 "No further transmissions"

-"One-Henry," code for an officer on site, is then reported to have a suspect in custody.
+"One-Henry," code for an officer on-site, is then reported to have a suspect in custody.
 And those on the ground advise that they are now looking at a "mass casualty situation":

 "Mass casualty situation"